-3) Common pilot optimization: To facilitate channel feedback and data detection at the MS, training signals are transmitted for channel estimation, which consume downlink resources for data transmission.
-We can further distinguish between (i) "common pilots" for channel feedback, which are transmitted from a particular transmit antenna, and allow the MS to estimate the channel to this particular antenna, and (ii) "dedicated pilots" for data detection, which are transmitted for each data stream, with the same precoding settings as the actual user data.
-For the common pilots, the induced overhead grows in proportion to the overall number of cooperating BSs, while for dedicated pilots, the overhead is in proportion to the overall number of data streams intended for all MSs, and thus does not necessarily increase when CoMP is used.
+Common Pilot Optimization - To facilitate channel feedback and data detection at the MS, training signals are transmitted for channel estimation, which consume downlink resources for data transmission.
+We can further distinguish between:

+- "Common pilots" for channel feedback, which are transmitted from a particular transmit antenna and allow the MS to estimate the channel to this particular antenna - "Dedicated pilots" for data detection, which are transmitted for each data stream with the same precoding settings as the actual user data

+For common pilots, the induced overhead grows in proportion to the overall number of cooperating BSs, while for dedicated pilots, the overhead is in proportion to the overall number of data streams intended for all MSs, and thus does not necessarily increase when CoMP is used.

-Analogous to the uplink pilot optimization in TDD system, downlink pilot optimization that maximizes net throughput is also a non-trivial trade-off between the performance gain achieved by CoMP, and the reduced downlink spectral efficiency resulting from spending additional time-frequency resources on non-payload transmissions.
+Analogous to the uplink pilot optimization in a TDD system, downlink pilot optimization that maximizes net throughput is also a nontrivial trade-off between the performance gain achieved by CoMP and the reduced downlink spectral efficiency resulting from spending additional time-frequency resources on non-payload transmissions.

-IV.
 IMPERFECT BACKHAUL

 In existing cellular systems, the backhaul links among BSs are not perfect as assumed.
 On one hand, a limited-capacity backhaul does not allow BSs to share a large amount of data.
 On the other hand, the CSI shared among BSs may have quantization error and severe latency if the existing X2 interface (interface for communication between BSs) in LTE systems is used.
 The backhaul imperfection is even more severe in parts of heterogeneous networks, such as femto-cells, which hinders the application of CoMP.
-While backhaul links can be upgraded by high speed optical fiber without technical challenges, this creates very high costs to the operators and therefore may not be realized in the near future.
+While backhaul links can be upgraded by high-speed optical fiber without technical challenges, this creates very high costs to the operators and therefore may not be realized in the near future.

-The impact of limited-rate backhaul is largest for uplink CoMP, since in that case (quantized) analogue signals need to be conveyed on the backhaul.
-Though not as stringent as in the uplink case, also downlink CoMP-JP might have to reduce its throughput to accommodate the capacity limitation of the backhaul links, [5, Chapt.
+The impact of limited-rate backhaul is largest for uplink CoMP, since in that case (quantized) analog signals need to be conveyed on the backhaul.
+Although not as stringent as in the uplink case, downlink CoMP-JP might also have to reduce its throughput to accommodate the capacity limitation of the backhaul links [5, Ch.
 12.2].
 In that case, it cannot achieve its full performance potential.

 For both TDD and FDD systems, outdated channel information can considerably decrease the effectiveness of CoMP.
-The latency of the X2 interface (that comes from the IP-based protocols in the backhaul networks), which creates delays in the distribution of the CSI to different cooperating BSs, may reach 10 ms and more.
-This is more significant than the turnaround time of a TDD system (or the feedback latency of CSI in a FDD system), which creates delays between the measurement of CSI and its availability at one particular BS.
-Recent investigations have shown that CoMP-JP can benefit more from channel prediction than Non-CoMP owing to the non-i.i.d. channel feature [13].
+The latency of the X2 interface (which arises from the IP-based protocols in the backhaul networks), which creates delays in the distribution of the CSI to different cooperating BSs, may reach 10 ms and more.
+This is more significant than the turnaround time of a TDD system (or the feedback latency of CSI in an FDD system), which creates delays between the measurement of CSI and its availability at one particular BS.
+Recent investigations have shown that CoMP-JP can benefit more from channel prediction than non-CoMP due to the non-i.i.d. channel feature [13].
 If predicted channels instead of estimated channels are used for precoding, the performance degradation of CoMP-JP will be largely alleviated.

-In the following, we will discuss several possible approaches to mitigate the effect.
+In the following, we discuss several possible approaches to mitigate the effect.